Improvisers Orchestra Workshop

 Here are a few subjects to keep in mind while playing in a conducted improvising orchestra setting:

-• Play from a perspective that the participants are all composers.
+• Play from a point of view that the players are all composers.

-• Compose the piece together – treat each others’ musical material as the material of the current piece.
+• Shape the piece together – treat each others’ musical elements as the essential parts of the current musical piece.

-• Make decisions that are bold, conscious, and tasteful.
+• Make decisions that are daring, sensitive, and artistically smart.

-• Stand strong and back up the statements that were made.
+• Back up the declarations that were made.

-• Explore all possibilities within the material of a piece
+• Consider all options within the elements of a piece

-• Be conscious and avoid repetition of ideas between pieces – make each piece truly different.
+• Be aware and avoid duplicating musical ideas between pieces – make each piece truly different.

-• Conductors can only give their perspective as listeners while the musicians play.
+• Conductors can only give their point of view as listeners while the musicians play.

-• As a conductor, avoid control of content.
+• As a conductor, avoid controlling ideas.
 Work with what the musicians bring.

 ——–